yegortokmakov/phprtest/README.md

 -------

 Here is a basic test of Symfony console application.
-In this test we run `import` command and execution time is less than 0.05 seconds, soft memory usage limit is 6 MB and hard memory usage limit is 10 MB.
+In this test we run `import` command and assert that execution time is less than 0.05 seconds, soft memory usage limit is 6 MB and hard memory usage limit is 10 MB.

 ```php